sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > dust that stirs, as you hear movement and a threatening rattle
 > approaching from the pit.
 What do you do?

-### Other ways to flip
+## Other ways to flip: Advantage / Disadvantage

-    * Take your +1 advantage
-    * Use flashbacks: re-flip with green tokens
-    * Use the critical flip
-    * When you flip a green symbol: take or distribute green tokens
+Some flips are a little more complicated.
+Some moves in Deckahedron World instruct you to "add an advantage card" or "flip with advantage".
+Sometimes you will be given the opposite instruction, "add a disadvantage card or "flip with disadvantage".

+### Advantage

+With an advantage, you flip over your top card as usual, and then you flip over the next card on the top of the Deckahedron.
+Compare the results (the number of ✗s or ✔s) and resolve the flip with the card that has the **best** result.

+If it's a tie, you may choose whichever card to be the card that resolves the flip.

+You must flip over all the cards you were instructed to, even if the first card shows ✔✔.

+All cards that got flipped face-up go in your *discard pile*.

+### Disadvantage

+With a disadvantage, do the same thing, but use the **worst** result.

+### Multiple Advantages / Disadvantages

+For a given flip, you may be instructed to add two advantage cards or two disadvantage cards.
+This means you would flip **3 cards in total** and take the **best** or **worst**, respectively.

+No flip may use more than 3 cards in total, so adding advantage cards past 2 is just ignored.

+Sometimes you're in a situation where you are instructed to both "flip with advantage" and "flip with disadvantage".
+To resolve any move, simply add up all the advantages, and then subtract all the disadvantages to arrive at your sum of advantage or disadvantage.
+The maximum is two extra cards, so if the sum is -3, you only flip with two disadvantage cards.

+## Other flip complications: Green token cards

+Some of your Deckahedron cards have a green token symbol in the middle.
-    * When you flip a fatigue symbol: lose stamina
+When you resolve a flip with a card that has this symbol, you have a choice:

+ * Take a green token (these can be spent to perform certain moves)
+ * Go up one level in the move you just performed (see Move Levels)

+You may only do this when the card *resolves* a flip.

+## Other flip complications: Wound cards

+Sometimes you will flip over a Wound card.
+See the Combat chapter.

+## Reshuffling

+At any time before a flip, or after a flip is resolved, you can take your *discard pile* and shuffle it back into your Deckahedron.

+Whenever your Deckahedron is down to 5 or fewer cards, you **must** take your *discard pile* and shuffle it back into your Deckahedron.

-## GM: Examples for what to do on single ✗ results
+## GM Notes: What to do on flips

+When a player is performing a move, you should read the move card so that you can interpret the result of the flip.
+Usually ✔✔ means an unfettered success, and single ✔ means success, but with complication.

+When the result is a single ✗, it is sometimes the same as a single ✔, but often it is slightly worse.
+When a flip results in a single ✗, even when the move card says it has the same narrative effect as a single ✔, you should add a point to your *Bad Bank*.
+See the GM Guide.

+When the result is ✗✗, it is your turn to make a move.
+You narrate the consequences of the move the player just attempted and you have license to take the narrative where you'd like.
+See the GM Guide.

+There is an exception to the GM moves on ✗ and ✗✗.
+When the move card has the tag *IMMEDIATE*, then the GM does not add points to their *Bad Bank* on a ✗ and they don't make a move on a ✗✗.

+### GM: Examples for spending points from the *Bad Bank*

  * Make a "soft" move
- * Give an opponent an extra Stamina point
+ * Give a foe an extra Stamina point
- * Give an opponent +1 to the next time they do damage
+ * Give a foe +1 to the next time they do damage
  * Make a cost a bit more expensive
  * Make a treasure a bit less valuable
  * One of the character's resources gets cosmetically changed
- * **Bank** a point

-## GM: Examples for what to do on ✗✗ results

- * Make a "soft" move
- * Make a "hard" move
+## GM Moves

+ * The Dungeon World moves
  * Player loses confidence in the skill they just tried.
 Put a white-side red card on it until they use it and flip a ✔ or ✔✔

-## GM Moves

- * The Dungeon World moves
- * Increment the difficulty on ✗
  * "Call for an Ad-Hoc Challenge"
   - eg, "Something feels weird about this bridge.
 Flip Int to notice what the problem is"